Mou1z/CodeLab/Multiples of 3 or 5/readme.md

     return sum((i for i in range(n) if i % a == 0 or i % b == 0))

 # Using Mathematics - EXTREMELY FAST!
-# Passing an ridiculously large value still results in amazingly fast results.
+# Passing a ridiculously large value still results in amazingly fast results.
 # calsum2(3, 5, 1000000000000000000000000000000)
 # Total time: 1.09e-05 s
 def calsum2(a, b, n):